 Report the Dog Bite Incident

-Likewise, don't wait to report the incident to the police or your local animal control unit and make an official record of the event.
-If your injuries prove not to be serious, then you don't have to pursue further action after making the report.
-But, if you do need to pursue a lawsuit at a later time, the incident report will be a vital piece of evidence.
+Likewise, don’t wait to report the incident to the police or your local animal control unit and make an official record of the event.
+If your injuries prove not to be serious, then you don’t have to pursue further action after making the report.
+But, if you do need to file a personal injury lawsuit at a later time, the incident report will be a vital piece of evidence.

 Also, if the dog attacks someone else in the future, your report may serve as evidence that the dog has a history of aggressive behavior and the owner should have taken more steps to restrain their pet.